 EEG data commons for pediatric monogenic epilepsies

 A new initiative launched in summer 2024 is extending D4CG data commons development to the field of pediatric monogenic epilepsies.
-With funding from the Chan Zuckerberg Initiative, we are poised to create the world’s largest electroencephalogram (EEG) data commons for these rare and challenging epilepsies caused by individual gene mutations.
-This project will bring together medical centers and patient advocacy groups to collect and harmonize EEG data, addressing the urgent need for a unified, high-quality, and highly-annotated data source.
+With funding from the Chan Zuckerberg Initiative, we are poised to create the world’s largest data commons for these rare and challenging epilepsies caused by individual gene mutations.
+This project is bringing together medical centers, registries, and patient advocacy groups to collect and harmonize clinical, genomic, electroencephalogram (EEG), and other types of data, addressing the urgent need for a unified, high-quality, and highly-annotated data source.

 Partnering with Dr. Doug Nordli, a leading pediatric epilepsy expert and co-director of the University of Chicago’s Comprehensive Epilepsy Center, D4CG will leverage the University’s expertise in the quantitative analysis of EEGs to build a data commons using the same methodologies that were successful in building the PCDC.
 This effort will integrate raw and analyzed EEG data with genomic information and crucial clinical details to enhance the richness of these data sources and open new research avenues.
 In future stages, we plan to collect cognitive and outcome measures, as well as treatment data via linkage with electronic health records, in order to further increase the value of the data commons and expand the scope of research it can support.